interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 Throws `TransferNotFoundError` if there is no conditional transfer with the given ID.
 Throws `AlreadyFulfilledError` if the specified transfer has already been fulfilled.
 Throws `NotAcceptedError` if you are not authorized to reject the transfer (e.g. if you are the sender).
+Throws `TransferNotConditionalError` if transfer is not conditional.

 This MAY be used by receivers or connectors to reject incoming funds if they will not fulfill the condition or are unable to forward the payment.
 Previous hops in an Interledger transfer would have their money returned before the expiry and the sender or previous connectors MAY retry and reroute the transfer through an alternate path.